Selim I: Capture of Cairo (1517)

-After the battle of Ridaniya (23 January 1517) Selim encamped on the island of Vustaniye (or Burac) facing Cairo, the capital.
-But he didn't enter Cairo.
-Because Tumanbay II the sultan of the Mamluks as well as Kayıtbay another leader of the Mamluks had managed to escape, Selim decided to concentrate on arresting the leaders before entering Cairo.
-Thus he sent only a vanguard regiment to Cairo on 26 January.
-Although the regiment was able to enter the capital without much fighting, the same night Tumanbay also secretly came to the capital.
+After the Battle of Ridaniya, Selim encamped on the island of Vustaniye (or Burac) facing Cairo, the capital.
+But he didn't enter the city.
+Because Tumanbay II the sultan of the Mamluks as well as Kayıtbay another leader of the Mamluks, had managed to escape.
+Selim decided to concentrate on arresting the leaders before entering Cairo.
+Thus he sent only a vanguard regiment to Cairo on the 26th of January.

+Although the regiment was able to enter the capital without much fighting, the same night Tumanbay also secretly entered the capital.
 With the assistance of some Cairo citizens, he raided the Ottoman forces in the capital and began controlling Cairo.

+Battle of Cairo (1517)

 After hearing the news of Tumanbay's presence in Cairo, Selim sent his Janissaries to the city.
-After several days' fighting the Ottoman forces entered the city on 3 February 1517.
+After several days' fighting the Ottoman forces entered the city on the 3rd of February 1517.
 Selim entered the city and sent messages of victory (Zafername; "Book of Victory") to other rulers about the conquest of Cairo.
 Nevertheless, the leaders of the Mamluks were still on the loose.

 Tumanbay escaped from Cairo and tried to organize a new army composed of Egyptians together with what was left out of the Mamluk army.
 His army was smaller in size and capacity compared to the Ottoman army.
 But he was planning to raid Selim's camp on Vustatiye island.
 However, Selim heard about his plan and sent a force on Tumanbay to forestall his plans.
 After some small-scale clashes, Tumanbay was arrested on 26 March 1517.
 Selim's initial decision was to send Mamluk notables to İstanbul.
 But after a while, he changed his decision.
-Tumanbay and the other notable Mamluks were executed on 13 April 1517 at the Bab Zuweila by a former Mamluk commander who had switched sides.
+Tumanbay and the other notable Mamluks were executed on the 13th of April 1517 at the Bab Zuweila by a former Mamluk commander who had switched sides.